Donearm/scripts/README.md

 Old script to post on Twitter with Basic Authentication.
 Need to be updated with OAuth but I've since switched to TTYtter

+#### compare\_images.py

+A script to compare images in a directory for similarity.
+It returns only those similar but not identical in a list.
+At this moment the list contains all images that have at least another very similar but doesn't check if they are similar with all the other images in the list, ending up with different couples of similar images but not all very similar.
+I found it too long to loop again and again to check all the images among themselves or return different lists for each group of similar images

 #### cortex\_reddits.py

 Browse (sub)reddits with the Reddit client cortex.
 Totally an hack, subscribing